 No FSCS protection

 The bonds that you will invest in are issued by Raptor, which is unregulated as are the bonds.
-Therefore, losses incurred by the would not be protected by the Financial Services Compensation Scheme (“FSCS”).
-Additionally if Raptor ceases to exist or goes into liquidation you would not be able to put in a complaint through the FSCS to be compensated for loss of capital and interest.
+Therefore, losses incurred would not be protected by the Financial Services Compensation Scheme (“FSCS”).
+Additionally if Raptor Capital International ceases to exist or goes into liquidation you would not be able to put in a complaint through the FSCS to be compensated for loss of capital and interest.

 Exposure to external events

-The trading and assets of Raptor, Raptor Raptor Capital International Limited, Raptor Capital International Limited or Gold Streaming Raptor Limited could be affected by unforeseen events outside its control, including economic, social and political events and trends.
+The trading and assets of Raptor Capital International Limited or Gold Streaming Raptor Limited could be affected by unforeseen events outside its control, including economic, social and political events and trends.
 These include changes in economic, political, administrative, taxation or other legal or regulatory regimes, terrorist or other attacks, inflation, deflation or other currency exchange fluctuations.

 Security may be insufficient to repay the Bondholders

-Whilst security is taken over the assets of the firms Raptor lends to, the underlying assets of the firms over which a charge has been granted may be insufficient to repay Raptor.
-In that situation Raptor may not repaid in full or at all and in turn would be unable to pay what it owes to Bondholders.
+Whilst security is taken over the assets of the firms Raptor finances, the underlying assets of the firms over which a charge has been granted may be insufficient to repay Raptor Capital International.
+In that situation Raptor Capital International may not be repaid in full or at all and in turn would be unable to pay what it owes to Bondholders.

 Bonds will be difficult to transfer

-There is a risk with investment in non-listed bonds of the potential failure of the issuer (Raptor).
+There is a risk with investment in non-listed bonds of the potential failure of the issuer (Raptor Capital International).
 Cash flow issues may also lead to delay or non-payment of interest instalments or the inability of the issuer to buy back the bonds at the point of maturity.